TAP FOR 6 MONTHS OF PREMIUM FREE 💰

 Woody Marks, 6.1 FPTS

 Marks had 27.9 points in his first game against the Titans this season, but he wasn't able to replicate that impressive outing this time around.
-He averaged just 2.4 yards per carry and caught only one pass, negating the effects from his intriguing tally of 19 touches.
+He averaged just 2.4 yards per carry and caught only one pass, negating the effects of his intriguing tally of 19 touches.
 He should bounce back as a low-end RB2 against the Bills, who have a poor run defense.

 Jacory Croskey-Merritt, 4.3 FPTS

-Croskey-Merritt officially relinquished his lead-back role, tallying just nine carries for 28 rushing yards while Chris Rodriguez Jr. had 15 carries for 79 rushing yards.
+Croskey-Merritt officially relinquished his lead-back role, tallying just nine carries for 28 rushing yards, while Chris Rodriguez Jr. had 15 carries for 79 rushing yards.
 The rookie is an unreliable fantasy option going forward, ranking outside the top 36 running backs.

 Rachaad White, 8.2 FPTS